Call : (045) 809 0050

 Why Early Treatment Is Important

-Although some hernias may not cause severe symptoms initially, delaying surgery increases the risk of complications.
-One of the most serious complications is strangulation, a condition where the blood supply to the trapped tissue is cut off.
+One of the most serious complications is strangulation, where blood supply to trapped tissue is cut off.
 This can lead to tissue damage, infection, and life-threatening emergencies requiring urgent surgery.

 Surgical Treatment Options